ralphpd-benjaminyb/notes/README.md

 3. Comment and document your code effectively but aim to make the code itself self-explanatory.
 4. Continuously refactor to improve code quality and reduce complexity.
 5. Optimize for readability and understandability first, performance second – premature optimization is a common pitfall.

+# 2024-03-15
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It reminds programmers to focus first on writing clear, readable, and correct code.
+Optimization should only come after profiling and identifying genuine bottlenecks, ensuring a balanced trade-off between performance and maintainability.